HOUSE CLEANING (January 2016)

 Now my challenge is to stick to a schedule of when to clean and what to clean.
 It is very easy for me to put cleaning on the back burner.
 It still ranks right below filing in my list of least enjoyable things to do.

 Oh, I also learned (and you may already know this) that there is 'surface cleaning' and 'deep cleaning'.
 I am not very good at 'surface cleaning'.
 As I understand it, surface cleaning is when you use the duster on the surface without applying any product to the surface (picking up the knicknacks, if there are any).
-If I am getting out my kit, I'm wiping all the knicknacks and using the oil cleaner on the wood and removing the smears from the glass.
+I figure that if I am going to the trouble to get out my kit, I'm wiping all the knicknacks and using the oil cleaner on the wood and removing the smears from the glass.
+But this too can be learned, LOL.

 Here's my basic cleaning regimen (thanks to watching my teacher):